A Mere 12 Data Points per Year

 - Co-branding opportunities for Emporia partners and providers of home services

-- And finally, a convenient means for offsetting pollution impact for the energy that we unavoidably must use on a daily basis
+- A convenient means for offsetting pollution impact for the energy that we unavoidably must use on a daily basis

 With respect to this last point, recall that hardware only represents one part of Emporia’s platform.
 The other component, software, further distinguishes this system from the current market.
 Briefly, Emporia’s app is easy to use and attractive.
 Further, it recommends how best to save money and resources.
-To meet this objective, Emporia evaluates not only demand-side usage, but also supply-side costs and sources for energy.
+To meet this objective, Emporia monitors not only demand-side usage, but with time will also consider supply-side costs and sources for energy.
 No other system considers both sides of the energy equation.
-No other system can provide this level of insight to consumers.
 All in the interest of saving consumers money and reducing carbon.

 In three easy steps, consumers can gain control of their energy spending: